-The city of Valencia celebrates Semana Santa mainly in its maritime neighbourhood of El Cabanyal, under the protection of the sea.
+The city of Valencia celebrates Semana Santa mainly in its maritime neighborhood of El Cabanyal, under the protection of the sea.
 In its structure, the celebration is largely similar to other Christian places—three major festive days are Palm Sunday with Blessing of the Palms, Good Friday with the Holy Burial Procession, and Easter Sunday with the Ride of Resurrection.
-However, it's not the same as elsewhere—the Holy Week in Valencia is celebrated by people who have always made a living from fishing, and have great respect to the sea.
+However, it's not the same as elsewhere—the Holy Week in Valencia is celebrated by people who have always made a living from fishing, and have great respect for the sea.
 That's why it's called Semana Santa Marinera.

 Semana Santa Marinera